remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 ## Notes

 - The deployment of Remotion Lambda is configured to be deployed only to `ap-southeast-2` region to simplify the project, adjust this in the code at [region.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-app/src/infra/regions.ts).
-- The deployment of apigw-sqs-app is configured to be deployed at `ap-southeast-2` region to simplify the project, adjust this in the code at [remotion-cdk-starter.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/bin/remotion-cdk-starter.ts).
+- The deployment of `apigw-sqs-app` is configured to be deployed at `ap-southeast-2` region to simplify the project, adjust this in the code at [remotion-cdk-starter.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/bin/remotion-cdk-starter.ts).
-- Remotion packages should be bundled inside the function when deployed, you can this in `nodeModules` from `bundling`, the code for this located in [here](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L103).
+- Remotion packages should be bundled inside the function when deployed, you can this in `nodeModules` property from `bundling` object, the code for this located in [here](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L103).

 ## See also